Good to know¶

 Not (yet) supported models¶

-The second-order extensions for BackPACK don’t support (yet) residual networks, and no extension support recurrent architectures.
-We’re working on how to handle those, as well as adding more layers.
-Along those lines, some things that will (most likely) not work with BackPACK, but that we’re trying to build support for:
+We’re working on handling more complex computation graphs, as well as adding more layers.
+Along those lines, some things that will (most likely) not work with BackPACK are: